When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Additional Results

-\paragraph{Mixed-Domain Monolingual Data} Besides the table view of the results, which do include the scores per monolingual split, here we also report the corresponding bar plots, similar to those in Section~\ref{sec:result-mixed-mono}, with all methods, test sets, and metrics.
-This is the only experiment where we discover a small but consistent discrepancy between BLEU and ChrF.
-Specifically, we see that the ChrF results suggest that using mixed-domain monolingual data is even more helpful for BT, than what the BLEU scores suggest.
-In particular, Figure~\ref{fig:appendix-mix-analysis-bleu} shows gains in BLEU (top) only in the xx$\rightarrow$en direction, whereas the ChrF scores (bottom) reveal small but consistent improvements even in en$\rightarrow$xx.
+Besides the table view of the results, which do include the scores per monolingual split, here we also report the corresponding bar plots, similar to those in Section~\ref{sec:result-mixed-mono}, with all methods, test sets, and metrics.
+This is one of the few cases where we discover a small discrepancy between metrics.
+Specifically, we see that the ChrF and COMET results suggest that using mixed-domain monolingual data is even \textit{more helpful} for BT, than what the BLEU scores suggest.
+In particular, Figure~\ref{fig:appendix-mix-analysis-bleu} shows gains in BLEU (top) only in the xx$\rightarrow$en direction, whereas the ChrF (middle row) and COMET (bottom row) scores reveal consistent improvements even in the en$\rightarrow$xx direction.
+We also see that further re-balancing (green bar) the monolingual data yields small gains in most settings.
+Besides these differences, the overall trends are the same across metrics (i.e., BT is more sensitive to diversity than MASS, with larger gains in xx$\rightarrow$en).